A man with a beard popping his head out from in front of a computer.

 When you look online, you will see many types of incorporation options available.
 This can easily confuse you.

-In fact, there are mainly three options available to you:
+In fact, there are mainly two options available to you:

 • Set up a limited company without a Board of Investment (BOI) promotion

-• Set a limited company with a Board of Investment (BOI) promotion
+• Set up a limited company with a Board of Investment (BOI) promotion

 For other options, such as establishing a representative office, branch office, registering a company under the US-Thai Treaty, or sole proprietorships, they are becoming less common.